ealbinu/MicroLang/README.md

-## Micro Language switcher for simple websites
+## Micro Language switcher in javascript for simple websites

 Switch language using only html attribute **data-*LANG***